 For the last half century, the Wilderness Act has protected Wilderness from mechanization and mechanical transport.
 Supporters of S. 2877 and H.R.
 1349 erroneously claim that mountain bikes were allowed in Wilderness until 1984, but then banned administratively by the U.S. Forest Service.
 This claim is not true.

-In a seemingly cynical attempt to use people with disabilities as a justification for the bill, the legislation lists “motorized wheelchairs” and “non-motorized wheelchairs” as the first uses to be authorized in the bill (even prior to the listing of “bicycles”), despite the fact that the 1990 amendments to the Americans with Disabilities Act (ADA) have allowed wheelchairs in designated Wilderness for more than a quarter-century.
+In a seemingly cynical attempt to use people with disabilities as a justification for the bills, the legislation lists “motorized wheelchairs” and “non-motorized wheelchairs” as the first uses to be authorized (even prior to the listing of “bicycles”), despite the fact that the 1990 amendments to the Americans with Disabilities Act (ADA) have allowed wheelchairs in designated Wilderness for more than a quarter-century.

 Mountain bikes have their place, but that place is not inside Wilderness.
 At a time when wilderness and wildlife are under increasing pressures from increasing populations, growing mechanization, and a rapidly changing climate, the last thing Wilderness needs is to be invaded by mountain bikes and other machines.